 Pests and Diseases of Growing Cabbage In Pots:

-- Cabbages are more affected with diseases and pests, so select some disease resistant varieties to grow in containers.
+- Cabbages are more affected by diseases and pests, so select some disease-resistant varieties to grow in containers.

 - If you observe any damage on foliage, it indicates the attack of pests.

 - Common pests that affect Cabbage are aphids, Cabbage worms, Cabbage Loopers, aphids, and root maggots

 - To protect plants from these common pests, cover them with floating covers.